-One of the most common reasons for knee surgery is an injury to a person’s Anterior Cruciate Ligament (ACL).
-With that in mind, the Lysholm Knee Score is one of the most utilized scoring systems for ACL injuries and chondral defects.
-The first version of the Lysholm scale was published in 1982 and consisted of eight questions that dealt with the categories of limping, support, locking, instability, pain, swelling, stair climbing, and squatting.
-A revised version of Lysholm was introduced in 1985 and added one item regarding knee locking while removing other items relating to pain/swelling on giving way, the objective measurement of thigh atrophy, and the reference to walking, running, and jumping.
+The first version of the Lysholm scale was published in 1982 in The American Journal of Sports Medicine and consisted of eight (8) questions that focused on the categories of limping, support, locking, instability, pain, swelling, stair climbing and squatting.
+A revised version of Lysholm was introduced in 1985 and added one (1) item regarding knee locking, while removing other items relating to pain/swelling on giving-way, the objective measurement of thigh atrophy and the reference to walking, running and jumping.

-Following these modifications, the Lysholm scoring scale reached the standard required to become a patient-reported outcome measure (PROM), and as with all PROMs, the modified questionnaire enhanced patient perspectives of their illness.
+Following these modifications, the Lysholm scoring scale reached the standard required to become a patient reported outcome measure (PROM) and as with all PRO measures, the modified questionnaire enhanced patient perspectives of their illness.

-The Lysholm Scale currently consists of eight items that measure: pain (25 points), instability (25 points), locking (15 points), swelling (10 points), limp (5 points), stair climbing (10 points), squatting (5 points), and need for support (5 points).
-Every question response has been assigned an arbitrary score on an increasing scale.
-The total score is the sum of each response to the eight questions and may range from 0-100.
-Higher scores indicate a better outcome with fewer symptoms or disabilities.
+The Lysholm scale consists of eight items with each question response being assigned an arbitrary score on an increasing scale.
+The total score is the sum of each response to the eight questions and may range from 0-100 where higher scores indicate a better outcome with fewer symptoms or disability.
+Scores are also categorized as excellent (95-100), good (84-94), fair (65-83) and poor (<65).